June Lake

 miles west from the south junction of U.S. Highway 395 with California

-State Route 158.
+June Lake loop the scenic drive around the town and all the lakes.
 The view from the end of the lake

 at "Oh!
 Ridge" campground is most photogenic, and the subject